Start container gardening today so you can find a good use for it at home and when SHTF!

 - Frequent watering is necessary for pepper plants in containers.
 One way to determine if your pepper needs more watering is if the soil is still dry after sticking your finger one inch into the soil.
 You’ll soon be able to determine a suitable watering pattern for the plant.

 - The growing habits of some peppers are one way to know if they need to be caged or staked.
-For example, the weight of bell peppers requires stake method in growing them.
+For example, the weight of bell peppers needs the stake method in growing them.

-First-time gardeners should try radishes as they require little maintenance to grow.
-Growing radishes in containers will guarantee a nice harvest.
-Here are some tips for growing a successful radish plant.
+For a vegetable gardening beginner, try radishes as they require little maintenance to grow.
+Growing radishes in containers will guarantee a nice harvest, too.

-- Planting radishes in a container requires well-drained soil in a wide gallon pot.
+- Planting radishes in a container require well-drained soil in a wide gallon pot.
 Combine an ample amount of sand and grit with peat mix and compost.
-Also consider a mix of vegetable fertilizer prior to planting for a good growth of the roots after germination.
+Also consider a mix of vegetable fertilizer prior to planting for good growth of the roots after germination.

 - Make sure to use pots that evaporate excess moisture and has a good drainage hole.
 See to it that the container is not always filled with water if you’re using a saucer.

 - The roots are the edible part of the radish plant.
 They form the vegetable and start to grow bigger.
 Carefully watch the plants by making sure the roots are covered with soil to prevent splitting and drying.

 Carrots can also be grown in containers and will flourish throughout the year with proper care.
 Here are some tips for growing a successful carrot plant.